nicholasvad/flask_on_godaddy/README.md

 Options -Indexes
 ```
 \
 There is a special trick to restart the app from the command line if you have made changes, to save the risk of any of your files being overwritten when you stop and start the app within cPanel.
-Simple `touch` the empty `restart.txt` file in the `tmp` directory:
+Simply `touch` the empty `restart.txt` file in the `tmp` directory:
 ```
 $ touch tmp/restart.txt
 ```